About

 To contact, please email here:

-For more information about my work with cultured meat, please see this interview, published by Young Artists in Conversation in 2017.
+For more information about his work with cultured meat, please see this interview, published by Young Artists in Conversation in 2017.